chrisquince/STAMPS_Tutorial2017/README.md

 The first step in the analysis is to assemble the reads.

-### Assembly
+### Coassembly

-I previously assembled the reads using MEGAHIT 1.1.1 and default parameters:
+I previously co-assembled the reads using MEGAHIT 1.1.1 and default parameters:

 ```
 module load megahit/1.0.6